Pavan-1997/K8s_Kyverno/README.md

 ```
 kubectl logs kyverno-69f6c6485c-qwd66 -n kyverno
 ```
-* There will be a Dynamic Kubernetes AC that reads the policy acc to definition it creates any pods or locks the creattion
+`There will be a Dynamic Kubernetes Admission Controller that reads the policy according to definition that we create depending on which later it creates any pods or locks the creation`

 6. Deploying nginx and check